Meghan Markle and Prince Harry's royal wedding guest list

 Bollywood star Priyanka Chopra has also revealed she’ll attend her friend’s wedding.

-“I’ve known Meghan for a few years now and I'm super happy for her, and I'm just really happy to be a part of her big day, ya know?"
-Chopra said on “The Jenny McCarthy Show” in April.
+“I’ve known Meghan for a few years now and I’m super happy for her, and I’m just really happy to be a part of her big day, ya know?”
+Chopra said on “The Jenny McCarthy Show” this month.

 It’s unclear if another one of Markle’s celebrity friends, Serena Williams, is going.